alanmitchell/bmon-website/guide/use-data.md

 A brief overview of all the other available Graphs/Reports is given in this video:

 - Histograms

 - Cycle Time

 - Download to Excel (downloads data as a .csv file)

-***Video:*** *Overview of Other Available Reports/Graphs*
+***Video:*** *Overview of Other Available Reports/Graphs* {: #video-overview-other-available}
 {% include video id="489587845" provider="vimeo" %}

 {: #custom-reports}